StefanSchullerAndrei/StefanSchullerAndrei/README.md

-## Hi there 👋
+## Hi, I'm @StefanSchullerAndrei 👋

+- 👀 I’m interested in QA, Python.
-- 🌱 I’m currently learning Manual and Automation Testing
+- 🌱 I’m in a continuous learning process for QA, Python
-- 👯 I’m looking to collaborate on related fields that I'm studing above
+- 👯 I’m looking to collaborate on various projects
-- 📫 How to reach me: check my linkedIn profile
+- 📫 You can contact me at andrei_schuller2000@yahoo.com
 - ⚡ Fun fact: Every day is a learning